 Besides ethnicity, Turkey is also very different in societal development compared to Arabic countries.

-Turkey was one of the first countries to accept Women’s Suffrage and gave equal voting rights to women in 1930.
+While most Arabic countries are talking about how women should dress in public, Turkey was one of the first countries to accept Women’s Suffrage and gave equal voting rights to women in 1930.

 Western European countries like France (1944), and Italy (1945), Belgium (1948) followed the Turkish example a decade later.